Secretary/Chief Financial Officer

 Sean Savage

-Sean Savage is a Senior Film Archivist at the Academy Film Archive.
-He received a MA in Moving Image Archiving and Preservation from New York University.
+Sean Savage received a MA in Moving Image Archiving and Preservation from New York University and fell hard for industrial films and home movies with his first job in the field at Northeast Historic Film.
+He served a long tenure as Senior Film Archivist at the Academy Film Archive and is currently an Asset Management Specialist for Iron Mountain reporting to Paramount Archives.
 He’s been a sporadic contributor to The Moving Image journal and has presented on home movies and other subjects for the Academy Museum of Motion Pictures, Association of Moving Image Archivists, Los Angeles County Museum of Art, Orphan Film Symposium and more.

 Former Board Members